Hummus Made with Artichoke Hearts Instead of Beans

 As promised in yesterday’s post for Grain-Free Artichoke Spinach Dip Muffins, I am offering an even simpler option for artichoke hearts (following this post, I am down to 10 cans!).

-I am thrilled with what I came up with, and I think you will love it, too: Creamy, Bean-Free Artichoke Hummus!
+I am thrilled with what I came up with, and I think you will love it, too: Creamy, Bean-Free & Tahini-Free Artichoke Heart Hummus!

 Artichoke hearts have a naturally creamy texture, so once pureed, they are remarkably similar in texture to the chickpeas.
 However, they are naturally Paleo-friendly and have a fraction of the calories, too.